 The story opens with our protagonist, Serge, and his buddy Coleman, deciding to take a stop at one of the world’s largest retirement villages, one where the grass is green and sex scandals waiting to erupt.
 They were simply looking to observe the elderly in their natural modern habitat, and perhaps even find a place to settle down once old age catches up to them as well.
 However, the vacation was not meant to be as Serge stumbles onto a very worrying fact: the residents of this retirement village are being swindled and defrauded.
 Disgusted by the perpetrator’s lack of respect for the elderly, the incalculable wisdom they have accumulated and the wars they have fought in, Serge makes it his mission to bring this conman to justice and instill in him a truly righteous sense of morality.
 Meanwhile, two detectives are out there, following the murderous trail left behind by our two vigilantes, tightening the noose around their questionable road trip.

-This novel was my first introduction to Tim Dorsey’s works, and I must say he made quite the impression on me starting from the opening pages.
+No Sunscreen for the Dead was my first introduction to Tim Dorsey’s works, and I must say he made quite the impression on me starting from the opening pages.
 There is a prevailing air of madness, ridiculousness and surrealism which follows our protagonists throughout their journey and doesn’t let up for a single second.
 A couple of chapters in I essentially threw any expectations I had out the window and settled in with the idea of an extremely unpredictable story.

 As you might imagine, this has the great benefit of making virtually any development a surprising one and I had no problems staying hooked, waiting for what the next turn in the tunnel of insanity might bring.
 With this being said, I do want to assure you Dorsey doesn’t overstep certain limits and always ensures the events and actions he describes fit into the story somehow… they’re not just complete and total randomness.